 Principal, Strandberg Consulting

 Senior Director, Corporate Affairs, Canfor

 President and CEO, BC Tech Association

-Associate Professor, Beedie School of Business, Simon Fraser University
+Professor, Beedie School of Business, Simon Fraser University

 Alan Winter (ex-officio member)